geshu18/app/Getting-Started-for-a-ASP.NET-CORE2.0-WebApp.md

 Verify the version number: get the latest from the [Releases page](https://github.com/Microsoft/ApplicationInsights-aspnetcore/releases).

 As of now, the version of Microsoft.ApplicationInsights.AspNetCore included in Microsoft.AspNetCore.All (v2.0.0) meta package is 2.1.1.
-You can explicitly add reference to Microsoft.ApplicationInsights.AspNetCore when you want a version higher than the one shipped with Microsoft.AspNetCore.All metapackage.
+You can explicitly add a reference to Microsoft.ApplicationInsights.AspNetCore when you want a version higher than the one shipped with Microsoft.AspNetCore.All metapackage.

 ## Add the instrumentation key.